lirm/aeron-go/archive/README.md

-The archive library does not lock and concurrent calls to archive library calls that invoke the aeron-archive protocol calls should be externally locked to ensure only one concuurrent access.
+The archive library does not lock and concurrent calls to archive library calls that invoke the aeron-archive protocol calls should be externally locked to ensure only one concurrent access.

 ### Naming and other choices

-Function names used in archive.go which contains the main API are based on the Java names so that developers can more easily switch between langugages and so that any API documentation is more useful across implementations.
+Function names used in archive.go which contains the main API are based on the Java names so that developers can more easily switch between languages and so that any API documentation is more useful across implementations.
 Some differences exist due to capitalization requirements, lack of polymorphism, etc.

 Function names used in encoders.go and proxy.go are based on the protocol specification.
-Where the protocol specifies a type that cab ne naturally repreented in golang, the golang type is used used where possible until encoding.
+Where the protocol specifies a type that can ne naturally represented in golang, the golang type is used used where possible until encoding.
 Examples include the use of `bool` rather than `BooleanType` and `string` over `[]uint8`